 The Authority reserves the right to amend, modify or waive specific nonmaterial submission requirements or requisite documentation in order to affirmatively further fair housing.

-Unless otherwise indicated, all documentation submitted must be dated within six (6) months of the
+Unless otherwise indicated, all documentation submitted must be dated within nine (9) months of the Application deadline.

-Application deadline.

-Projects that meet the Authority’s defined policy goals of rehabilitating Abandoned and Foreclosed Single Family Housing may be given latitude in how they achieve the Mandatory requirements set forth below.
-Sponsors with an approved PPA for a project that meets the definition of Abandoned and Foreclosed Single Family Housing shall be responsible for contacting the Authority to discuss why they cannot meet the Mandatory requirements and what relief they seek from the Mandatory requirements at full Application.
-The Authority will notify the Sponsor in writing regarding this request.

-All Projects that have an existing federal project-based rental assistance contract on 50% or more of the units are NOT eligible to apply for 9% Tax Credits unless a Waiver of 4% Feasibility is obtained through the process outlined in Application Process Section.
+Waiver of 4% Feasibility: All Projects that have an existing federal project-based rental assistance contract on 50% or more of the units are NOT eligible to apply for 9% Tax Credits unless a Waiver of 4% Feasibility is obtained through the process outlined in Section VI) Preliminary Project Assessment.

+Qualified Contract Waiver: To ensure project affordability throughout the Extended Use Period, all applicants will be required to waive their right to seek a Qualified Contract.
+This requirement applies to applicants for both 9% credits and 4% credits financed with tax-exempt multifamily bonds.
+This waiver will be included in the project Extended Use Agreement.

+Supportive Housing: Ten percent of total units must be dedicated to the Statewide Referral Network at 30 percent area median income level.
+These units will have an SRN agreement and comply with the tenant selection requirements of the agreement.

+Veterans Housing: A minimum of ten percent (10%) of total development units shall have a waitlist preference for veterans if they apply for housing which shall be documented in the Tenant Selection Plan.

+Smoke-Free Housing: All new construction and vacant rehab projects must be smoke-free housing.

 A) Application Certification, Organizational Chart, and Identity of Interest Certification

-The Application must include the Application Certification, Organizational Chart, and Identity of

-Interest Certification found on the Website.
+The Application must include the Application Certification, Organizational Chart, and Identity of Interest Certification on the Website.

 The Application Certification provides a written certification that the Project will: